This article was fully updated in June 2024.

-Zimbabwe is roughly double the size of the United Kingdom, with a huge amount to offer visitors.
+Zimbabwe is roughly double the size of the United Kingdom, which means that it has a huge amount to offer visitors.
 Let’s get started on the practical information!
-Click on the links below to jump to the answers.

 Zimbabwe FAQs: